Arrival (company): Car

-Arrival has developed a car for the purpose of ride hailing.
-It has done so in partnership with Uber and in close consultation with Uber drivers.
-Arrival has also entered a partnership with Breathe, which will serve as the third-party distributor of the Arrival car.
+Arrival had developed a car for the purpose of ride hailing.
+It had done so in partnership with Uber and in close consultation with Uber drivers.
+Arrival had also entered a partnership with Breathe, which would have served as the third-party distributor of the Arrival car.

 History

-Founded in 2015 by Russian telecoms billionaire businessman Denis Sverdlov, the former Deputy Minister of Mass Communications to the Kremlin who previously served as the General Director of the Yota Group, a Russian mobile service provider, Arrival is a global company with headquarters in Kensington, London and Charlotte, North Carolina, US.
-It has an R&D facility in Banbury, and offices in North America, Germany, Israel, Russia and the Netherlands.
+Founded in 2015 by Russian telecom billionaire businessman Denis Sverdlov, the former Deputy Minister of Mass Communications to the Kremlin who previously served as the General Director of the Yota Group, a Russian mobile service provider, Arrival was a global company with headquarters in Kensington, London and Charlotte, North Carolina, US.
+It had an R&D facility in Banbury, and offices in North America, Germany, Israel, Russia and the Netherlands.
 In 2021 Sverdlov was the company's majority owner, holding 76% of shares following the company's public listing on the NASDAQ stock exchange.

-In August 2017, the Royal Mail announced an agreement with Arrival to trial nine vehicles in the ranges of 3.5, 6 and 7 tonnes GVW.
+In August 2017, Royal Mail announced an agreement with Arrival to trial nine vehicles in the ranges of 3.5, 6 and 7 tonnes GVW.

 In May 2019, United Parcel Service announced a deal with Arrival to trial 35 vehicles across London and Paris as part of a wider strategy to electrify their massive fleet of delivery vehicles.

 BlackBerry announced in October 2019 that they would be powering Arrival's Generation 2.0 intelligent electric vehicles.
 As part of the agreement, BlackBerry would license its BlackBerry QNX technology to Arrival, including its QNX SDP 7.0 real-time operating system, to serve as the secure foundation for ADAS features within the company's vehicle platform.

 Mike Ableson, former Vice President of EV Infrastructure and Global Strategy at General Motors, joined Arrival in October 2019 as CEO of Automotive and North America.

 In December 2019, Cubic Telecom, a connectivity management software provider, partnered with Arrival to deliver intelligent connectivity software to their electric vehicle fleets.

 Arrival announced in January 2020 that Hyundai Motor Group and Kia Motors had invested €100 million in the company, marking the start of a strategic partnership between the automakers to accelerate the adoption of commercial electric vehicles globally.
 Following the investment, Arrival revealed that they had achieved "unicorn" status, valuing the start-up at €3 billion.
 Arrival plans to use 10000 m2 "microfactories" to build their electric vehicles having developed a "skateboard" platform containing a drive train and batteries.